saintsal/mentorimpact/_includes/index.md

 Startup mentors are experienced professionals and investors.
 But founders often leave mentoring more confused than they started.
 And they often miss the best advice.

 So we did some research.
-We found the mentors that made the biggest difference to the startups in the world's top-performing accelerators, and we asked them how they do it.
+We found the mentors that made the biggest difference to the startups in the world's top accelerators.
+And we asked them how they do it.

 <a href="https://gum.co/mentorimpact?wanted=true" class="buybutton">Buy the book</a>
 <div class="price">$38<br>70 pages - 10,000 words<br>30-day money-back guarantee.<br>Updates are free forever.